3dem/relion-documents/source/STA_tutorial/Refine3DIni.rst

 :Reference map:: Refine3D/job011/run_class001.mrc

-    (Here we use the resulting map from the bin 6 :jobtype:`3D auto-refine` job.
-TODO: use the half map and also use the one from Reconstruct particle)
+    (Here we use the resulting map from the bin 6 :jobtype:`3D auto-refine` job.)

 On the :guitab:`Reference` tab, set: